zerodayz/keepsake/README.md

 The default port the wiki is listening on is `8080`.

 ## Pre-requirements
-Some basics are already provided in the `install_gowiki.sh` script.
+Some basics are already provided in the `install_go.sh` script.
 ~~~
 Go
 ~~~